danieelst/english2logic/parser/README.md

 Install prerequisites with `pip install -r requirements.txt` and download Stanza resources with `python3 src/download.py`, or just use `install.sh`.

-Run with `python3 src/main.py -in path/to/text/file -out path/to/output/folder`.
+Run with `python3 src/main.py -f path/to/json/file`.